 I know this time of year can be a bit hectic.

 Especially, since we’re all getting back into the swing of things now that school is back in session and Labor Day has passed.

-I completely understand this time of year can be a bit hectic, you guys.
-On one hand, you want to have a warm and welcoming fall home.
+On one hand, you want a warm and welcoming fall home.

-Perhaps you’re busy traveling with work and you’re wondering if it’s worth it to even break out the pumpkins.
+Perhaps you’re busy traveling with work and you’re wondering if it’s worth it to even break out the pumpkins this year.

-Choose a Fall Decorating Theme, Color, or Flower
+Make it Easy by Choosing a Fall Decorating Theme, Color, or Flower:

-Next decide what you want your color scheme to be.
-We chose muted shades of blues, greens and grays this year.
+Next, decide what you want your color scheme to be.

 Once you have your color palette set, gather the items you need for each place setting.

 We usually use a charger, a dinner plate, and a salad plate or bowl.

 But you can use whatever you love and have on hand.